spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product.md

 ## Prerequisites

-To start working with marketplace abstract products, go to the **Merchant Portal** > **Products**.
+To start working with marketplace abstract products, go to the **Merchant Portall&nbsp;<span aria-label="and then">></span> Products**.

 This article contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Filtering and sorting marketplace abstract products

-The following drop-down menus can be used to filter the marketplace abstract products on the *Products* page:
+The following drop-down menus can be used to filter the marketplace abstract products on the **Products** page:
 - Categories where the abstract product belongs
 - Visibility (defines whether the product is online or offline)
 - Stores where the abstract product is available.

 The page refreshes and displays the available options as soon as the filter parameters are selected.

-To sort the existing abstract products, select one or more sorting parameters from the drop-down menu on the *Products* page.
+To sort the existing abstract products, select one or more sorting parameters from the drop-down menu on the **Products** page.
 Choose among the following sort criteria:
 - SKU
 - Name
 - Number of variants